Raytheon 704: Hardware design

 The purpose of the 18-bit memory was to allow the use of an optional parity check module, which offloaded this task from the CPU.
 Two bits were used to store separate parity bits for the two bytes of data in each word.
 In the event an error was found, the processor was halted and a lamp illuminated on the front panel.

 The hardware multiply/divide card reduced the time for a 16-bit multiply from 105 μsec to only 8, and a divide from 193 to 10.

-The DIO normally had a single level of interrupt, which is fine for simple uses but not in realtime computing and similar roles where rapid hardware handling of data is a major concern.
+The DIO normally had a single level of interrupt, which is fine for simple uses but not in real-time computing and similar roles where rapid hardware handling of data is a major concern.
 For these roles, the Priority Interrupt Expansion added an eight-level interrupt system, and a second card could be used to expand this to 16 levels.
 Installing this option also activated the front-panel interrupt button, which was normally inactive as the only interrupt, level 00, was assigned to the terminal.

 The direct memory access (DMA) card connected up to six devices to memory, although only one device was active at a time, using a separate dedicated bus that bypassed the CPU and DIO.
 This was normally used for hard disk and magnetic tape support.
 The DMA bus also used custom cables, limited in this case to 24 feet in length with only a single bus.
 Like DIO, the bus had to be terminated.

 Finally, a Power Failsafe Option was available that was intended to stop the processor in a known-good state if it noticed the voltage from the power supply dropping, indicating an imminent power failure.
 An Automatic Bootstrap Module is mentioned but was not available at launch time.
 Sales documents from the era also mention a real-time clock and an analog-to-digital converter.